ICHydro/anaconda/installation/README.md

 ### Requirements:

-The Yii2 framework on which the project is build, needs PHP 5.4 or higher with the mbstring extension and PCRE-support.
+The Yii2 framework on which the project is built, needs PHP 5.4 or higher with the mbstring extension and PCRE-support.

 ### CENTOS

 ```
-sudo yum install httpd mysql-server php php-mbstring php-pdo php-mysql
+sudo yum install httpd mysql-server php php-mbstring php-pdo
 sudo service httpd start
 ```